AceelAlArifi/relational-databases-sql-lesson/sql_basics.md

 **Communicate via SQL (Structured Query Language)**

 - SQL is a database language used specifically for relational databases.
-- This is in contrast to non-relational databases (we've used Mongo) which is essentially Javascript
+- This is in contrast to non-relational databases (e.g. - Mongo) which is essentially Javascript

 **Can relate data between tables**